aranya-project/aranya-core/crates/model/src/tests/basic-policy.md

     }
 }

-// The `decrement` action takes a value and passes it to the `Decrement` command.
-// For simplicity sake, the fact key is hard codded in all our examples. action decrement(v int) {
+// `get_stuff` calls the `GetStuff` command with the hardcoded test key. action get_stuff() {
-    publish Decrement{
+    publish GetStuff {
         key_a: 1,
-        value: v,
     }
 }

-// `GetStuff` is a ephemeral command that queries the contents of the `Stuff`
+// `GetStuff` is a command that queries the contents of the `Stuff` fact and
-// fact and returns it in a `StuffHappened` effect.
-As pointed out elsewhere,
+// returns it in a `StuffHappened` effect.
+As pointed out elsewhere, there is
-// there is absolutely nothing stopping us from using this command in an on-graph
+// absolutely nothing stopping us from using this command in an on-graph or
-// or ephemeral context.
-command GetStuff {
+// ephemeral context.
+We chose to use it strictly in the ephemeral context. command GetStuff {
     fields {
         key_a int,